EmperorPenguin18/diamond-dotfiles/README.md

 4. Answer prompts.
 Not designed to be user friendly.
 5. Wait for installation to complete.
 6. Make sure to reboot when the script finishes so everything is set properly.
+7. Press Super+s once in spectrwm to see all shortcuts

 ### Future:
 - Support more distros